 What this means that unless you intend to save the seeds from your squash plants, you won't know whether your squash plants have cross pollinated.
 Cross pollination has no effect on the taste or shape of the plant's own fruit.
 If you are into saving seeds from your vegetable plants, you may see the effects of cross pollination the next year.
 If you plant the seeds from a squash that was cross pollinated, you could end up with a green pumpkin or a white zucchini or literally a million other combinations, depending on which squash cross pollinated with which.

 For a home gardener, this is probably not a bad thing.
 This accidental surprise can be a fun addition to the garden.

-But, if you are concerned with cross pollination between your squash because you intend to harvest the seeds, than you probably plant them far apart from each other.
-But, rest assured, your cucumbers and squash are perfectly safe if you leave them unescorted in your vegetable beds.
+Although, if you are concerned with cross pollination between your squash because you intend to harvest the seeds, then you probably plant them far apart from each other.
+Rest assured though, your cucumbers and squash are perfectly safe if you leave them unescorted in your vegetable beds.

 Gardening tips, videos, info and more delivered right to your inbox!

 Sign up for the Gardening Know How newsletter today and receive a free download of our most popular eBook "How to Grow Delicious Tomatoes."

 Heather Rhoades founded Gardening Know How in 2007.
 She holds degrees from Cleveland State University and Northern Kentucky University.
 She is an avid gardener with a passion for community, and is a recipient of the Master Gardeners of Ohio Lifetime Achievement Award.

 Growing Mushrooms On Logs: 5 Best Mushroom Varieties To Try